 - Reduced overtime hours and maintenance of staffing levels

-The Harbor-UCLA Medical Center was able to successfully install sustainable change because their staff and physicians were involved in the process of identifying process improvements.
+The Harbor-UCLA Medical Center was able to successfully install sustainable change due to their staff and physicians being involved in the process of identifying process improvements.
 It’s important for organizations to engage their front line staff to identify areas of inefficiencies and solutions for continuous improvement.
 Involving the staff and physicians triggered the change management process as it made them accountable for the change instead of ‘someone else’.
-The implemented business process improvements resulted in the Harbor-UCLA Medical Center staff and physicians being able to help more patients save their eyesight.
+In conclusion, implementing business process improvements resulted in the Harbor-UCLA Medical Center staff and physicians being able to help more patients save their eyesight.

 This case points to the need for hospitals and health systems to look for efficiencies in their workflows and processes to provide quality and effective treatment to patients.
 The Lean methodology has been implemented in manufacturing to streamline processes to produce quality work in the most efficient manner.
 It’s time for the health care industry to implement Lean to reduce waste, improve quality of care and standardize procedures.

 To learn more about Harbor-UCLA Medical Center’s Lean journey, check out their short film on Toyota’s website.
 It might inspire you to improve and implement changes within your organization.

 Please leave a comment below with examples of other non-manufacturing organizations that you know that are using Lean to improve their processes.